 What You Need to Know About a Certified Nursing Assistant License

-A certified nursing assistant or CNA is a significant member of the medical profession because they are the front liner in caring ill patients.
+A Certified Nursing Assistant (CNA) is a significant member of the medical profession, because they are the front liner in caring ill patients.
 As the name implies, a CNA assists the nurse and at the same time performs duties lower than those performed by nurses.
 Their duties are not only contained on caring ill patients but also they ensure that patients are comfortable all the time.
-A certified nursing assistant performs patient repositioning and taking vital signs.
+A Certified Nursing Assistant performs patient repositioning and taking vital signs.
 However, before you can work as CNA and perform the duties you should first study and pass the licensure exam for nursing assistants.

 Studying nursing assistant requires you to attend three-month courses that include practical and theoretical training.
 After completing the training you are also required to pass the theoretical and practical licensing exam.
 The exam will determine where you can apply for job either in a hospital or nursing homes.
 Here how the CNA licensure exam is given: